 Lenna Of Hobart

-Clydesdale Manor is a beautiful Georgian style building that was built way back in the 1880s.
-With Constitution Dock, Battery Point, Salamanca Place and the CBD all within 2km of the manor is very well situated.
+Clydesdale Manor is a beautiful Georgian-style building that was built way back in the 1880s.
+With the docks, Battery Point, Salamanca Place and the CBD all within 2km of the manor it's very well situated in Sandy Bay.
+There are seven guest suites at Clydesdale Manor which all feature high ceilings and antique furniture.
+You’ll also find an open fire in the guest lounge with complimentary fudge and port every evening.

 Salamanca Wharf Hotel